 Solid State PLC places health and safety at the core of all the business activities to ensure a safe working environment for everyone involved in the business.
-As a corner stone of our business operations health and safety reporting is a standing item on the Board agenda.
+As a corner stone of our business operations health and safety reporting is a standing item on the Board agenda and Key management meetings.